rzladitya/rzladitya/README.md

 ## About ::
-  I'm less 1 years experience at Data Science.
+  I'm more 1 years experience at Data Science.
 Passionate about Data Science, Machine Learning and open source.

 ## Technologies 🔥🔥